Why Americans Shouldn’t Respect Offices or Laws

 They Owe Allegiance To Us, Not Us To Them

 It’s worth saying one more time that we are the primary entities and that governments, their offices, their laws and all they control are (or at least were supposed to be) subsidiary to us.
 We do not owe them allegiance.
-They exist to service us, that is all.
+They exist to service us, and that is all.

 To this attest Thomas Jefferson, Samuel Adams, John Adams, George Mason and most of the generation of 1776.
 This is what American liberty was, and what it was supposed to remain.
 Anything beyond this bleeds into idolatry.